sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 # 16S-Amplicon-Sequence-Variant-Processing-Pipeline
-The following is a README file detailing the use of an 16S amplicon sequence variant (ASV) processing pipeline.
-The dada2 portion of this script allows for processing of amplicon sequencing data to identify and quantify ASVs.
-The latter portion of this script uses phyloseq to visualize the relative abundance of our processed amplicon sequencing data.
+This README provides an overview of the features and workflow steps included in the R Studio 16S amplicon sequence variant (ASV) processing pipeline script.
+The first section of the script utilizes DADA2 to identify and quantify ASVs from 16S amplicon sequencing data.
+The subsequent section uses phyloseq to visualize the relative abundance of the processed amplicon sequencing data, facilitating effective interpretation of microbial community composition.

 # Installation Instructions
 ## dada2